MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 ## Key design strategies

 **Reliability targets represent the desired quality goal of a workload**, as promised to its users and the business stakeholders.
 That goal includes both availability and recoverability of the workload.
-Keep in mind that reliability targets differ from performance targets.
+Keep in mind that reliability targets differ from performance targets but performance targets should be included in reliability targets.

 - **Availability targets**.
 Measurement targets for availability define the quality expectations of a workload for it to remain accessible and operational, below which the workload would be considered unreliable to its users.
 Service Level Objectives (SLOs) are a standard way to evaluate whether targets for the end-to-end user experience and business processes were acheived.
 SLOs are defined by business stakeholders with help from technical stakeholders to keep the objectives realistic within the given constraints.

+- **Correctness targets**.
+Correctness targets ensure that workloads perform their functions as designed and with consistent quality.
+Measurement of correctness involves quantifying the expected behavior in similar units as other targets so that they can rolled up to a unified objective score.

 - **Recovery targets**.
 Recovery targets correspond to RTO, RPO, MTTR, and MTBF metrics.
 In contrast to availability targets, recovery targets for these measurements don't depend heavily on Microsoft SLAs.
 Microsoft publishes RTO and RPO guarantees only for some products, like [SQL Database](/azure/azure-sql/database/business-continuity-high-availability-disaster-recover-hadr-overview).